Research with local authorities

 - sharing evidence and best practice guidance

-- training and building research capacity within local authority staff
+- offering training and development opportunities for local authority staff

-We recognise that effective public health programmes and social care services need to be informed by evidence and that this evidence must be made available for others to learn from.
-This is key to future decision-making on services and interventions and leads to improved health and wellbeing for the local populations.
+We recognise that effective public health programmes and social care services need to be informed by evidence.
+This evidence is key to future decision-making and must be available for others to learn from.